Installation manual Zivver OWA add-in

 10. Click Send to send the message.

-A Zivver pop-up can show to check the email and attachments on sensitive information.
+A Zivver pop-up may appear to check the email and attachments for sensitive information.

 11. Verify in the recipients’ inbox that a Zivver message has been received and no unencrypted, regular email has been received.